turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ![InformationSheet](information_sheet.png)

 ## Audio
-The audio system handles audio playback and spatial audio.
+Handles audio playback and spatial audio.
 - wiAudio
 	- The namespace that is a collection of audio related functionality
 - Sound
 	- Represents a sound file in memory.
 Load a sound file via wiAudio interface.
 - SoundInstance
 	- An instance of a sound file that can be played and controlled in various ways through the wiAudio interface.
+- SoundInstance3D
+	- This structure describes a relation between listener and sound emitter in 3D space.
+Used together with a SoundInstance in wiAudio::Update3D() function

 ## Helpers
 A collection of engine-level helper classes